Bruce

 Famous People Named bruce

-• Bruce Springsteen (though American, popular in Australia)
+• Bruce Springsteen (American musician with global influence but popular in Australia)

 Popularity in Australia